Skip to main content

 get_validRetrieves records from the DataFrame that pass all data quality checks.df: Input DataFrame.Yes

-save_results_in_tableSave results of quality checking to delta table(s).output_df: (optional) Dataframe containing the output data; quarantine_df: (optional) Dataframe containing the output data; output_config: OutputConfig object with the table name, output mode, and options for the output data; quarantine_config: OutputConfig object with the table name, output mode, and options for the quarantine data - if provided, data will be split; run_config_name: Name of the run config to use; assume_user: If True, assume user installation.No
+save_results_in_tableSave quality checking results in delta table(s).output_df: (optional) Dataframe containing the output data; quarantine_df: (optional) Dataframe containing the output data; output_config: OutputConfig object with the table name, output mode, and options for the output data; quarantine_config: OutputConfig object with the table name, output mode, and options for the quarantine data - if provided, data will be split; run_config_name: Name of the run config to use; assume_user: If True, assume user installation.No

 The 'Supports local execution' in the above table indicates which methods can be used for local testing without a Databricks workspace (see the usage in local testing section).